gist-writer/gist-writer.github.io/README.md

 - **Formatting** — select any text for an inline toolbar: bold, italic, links, headers.
 Notion-style, stays out of the way until you need it
 - **Offline** — edits queue locally and sync when you're back online
 - **Installable** — works as a PWA on iOS and Android, lives on your home screen
+- **Share** — copy a direct link to any gist; opens in edit mode for owners, read-only for everyone else
+- **Dark / light mode** — follows your system preference automatically

 ## Use it